paymentwall/paymentwall-ios-sdk/README.md

 ```
 >Optional:  Default UI of the SDK is game style, to use flat UI, add this to your code: `PWCoreSDK.sharedInstance().setUseFlatUI(true)`

->Note: All payment option will use this Project key if their Project key set to nil, you also can specify their own Project key
+>Project key: All payment option will use this Project key if their Project key set to nil, you also can specify their own Project key

+>Secret key: PWLocal and local payment options plugins will use this Secret key as default if you specify it here

 1. Create new payment with `PaymentObject` class:
 ```swift